First published on: October 2018

 13) Bungy Jump 50m above a lagoon

-Update April 2022: Jungle Bungy Jump Phuket is currently closed for renovations.
+Update March 2023: Jungle Bungy Jump Phuket is permanently closed.

 In your bucket list of activities to do, leaping off a 50m platform should be one of them.
 Managed by an expert crew from New Zealand, you have the option to either hang mid-air, dunk in the lake below or even jump in tandem with a friend.